-You can swap the entire contents of any two keyers.
+You can swap the entire contents of any two keyers in the same, or different MEs.
 The video source, position, and key type are all swapped between keyers.
 This allows you to change the apparent key priority, or layering, of the keys in the video output.
 For example, key 3 appears over key 2.
 If you perform a swap between key 3 and key 2, it appears as if key 2 is now over key 3.